ms/buildtogether.tech/src/git-solo.md

 doesn't change the source branch, but once it's done, all of the changes made there are in the destination branch.

-To see what the differences are between two branches, we use <span i="Git!viewing differences">`git diff`</span> with those branches' names:
+To see what the differences are between two branches, we use [% i "Git!viewing differences" %]`git diff`[% /i %] with those branches' names:

 ```sh
 $ git diff homework3..main